Originally published April, 2017. Updated October, 2021.

 Whether or not you are in a regulated industry, it’s important to know how mobile device usage can impact your security.
 Looking at the regulations that do exist is a great place to develop understanding around what you need to be protecting within your own company if you want to stay protected.

-This will allow you to better protect customer information, keep your critical data safe from leaks or loss, accommodate the “mobile office” in a safe and forward thinking way, and, finally, to better grasp the impact that smart devices will have on how your company does business.
+This will allow you to better protect customer information, keep your critical data safe from leaks or loss, accommodate the “mobile office” in a safe and forward-thinking way, and, finally, to better grasp the impact that smart devices will have on how your company does business.

 If you’re in the health care industry, then the Health Insurance Portability and Accountability Act of 1996 directly impacts your business.
 You’re required to take serious IT measures to ensure that your patient information is protected.

 HIPAA infractions can lead to massive penalties and fines.
 Mobile device usage is a primary culprit of HIPAA penalties.
+If you have HIPAA requirements, your best bet is to use MDM software or MDM services to avoid embarrassing publicity and fines.

 The Payment Card Industry Data Security Standard impacts any company that processes major credit cards.
 The standards are designed to protect consumer information from credit card fraud.